SE-homework-group-5/CSC510_HW2b_group5/citation.md

-message: "Please cite it as below if you use this software"
+# Please cite as below if you use this software
-authors:
+# authors:
 - given-name: "Anant Gadodia"
 - given-name: "Anmolika Goyal"
 - given-name: "Shreya Someswar Karra"